Slovene historical fiction: Formal features of historical fiction

 The narrated time in Josip Jurčič's historical novels encompasses 3 years and in his historical tales 4,4 years, which doesn't comply with the theoretical postulate about novels which should present the whole hero's life and tales which should cover just a part of it.
 The length of historical narrative grew longer and longer, the average length is 71.700 words.
 Referring to the complete production till today, the writers from Styria decided twice more frequently for this genre compared to the writers from Carniola who preferred rural topics, and the share of women among writers was 3–4-times higher than in the rural story, still being 12% only.
 There are 6–9 settings (the characters of historical novels were considerably more mobile than the characters in rural stories) and 10–13 persons in each historical narrative.
 The direct speech encompasses 50% of the text, historical facts (persons of dates) are sometimes just mentioned, as in Jurčič's Lepa Vida (1877), and sometimes they occupy up to one third of a text (as in Ivan Erazem Tattenbach) due to erudite historical knowledge.
 25% of texts in the corpus are literally subtitled as roman (novel) 38% are called povest (story or tale).
-The subtitle novel, when chosen to denotate narratives in the 19th century, applied to historical narratives in 60% cases.
+The subtitle novel, when chosen to denote narratives in the 19th century, applied to historical narratives in 60% cases.